The Transplant Team

 Additional consultants, as indicated by medical condition or coexisting diseases, are immediately available and are called in as necessary.
 We see transplant candidates as patients and as people with a broad range of specific needs that must be addressed for the transplant to be successful.

 Stephen T. Bartlett arrived at the University of Maryland in 1991.
-He is chairman of the Department of Surgery at the University of Maryland School of Medicine, surgeon-in-chief and senior vice president at the University of Maryland Medical System, and the Peter Angelos Distinguished Professor.
+He is chairman of the Department of Surgery at the University of Maryland School of Medicine, executive vice president and surgeon-in-chief at the University of Maryland Medical System and the Peter Angelos Distinguished Professor.

 Dr. Bartlett received his medical degree from the University of Chicago and spent his residency at the University of Pennsylvania.
 He continued his training at Northwestern University and then became an associate professor at the University of California Davis before coming to Maryland to build the university's Transplant Program.
 His specialties include kidney and pancreas transplantation and vascular surgery.